zahlio/scrapoxy/docs/advanced/understand/index.rst

 This header contains the name of the proxy.

+If you are using HTTPS in `HTTPS CONNECT/Tunnel Mode` Scrapoxy is unable to add this header since the traffic is encrypted.

 Can the scraper force the request to go through a specific proxy?
 -----------------------------------------------------------------